artnak/artur.zek/content/projects/fake-good-news-s01e02.md

 <h4><a href="https://www.wikiwand.com/en/BTC_City">BTC City | Wikipedia </a></h4>

-<p style="text-align: center;"> *BTC is also the currency ticker used for [Bitcoin](https://www.wikiwand.com/en/Bitcoin) </p>
+{{ spacer }} {{ spacer }}

+# __
+# <b>TIMELINE</b>

-{{ spacer }}
+{{ spacer }} {{ spacer }}

+# <b>How I created the Bitcoin City</b>

 {{> img src="btc-thumb.jpg" size="small"}}

-# <b>Bitcoin City (BTC City)</b> is a joke I did - an utopian project based on it's name - BTC (Bitcoin) with an existing BTC City visuals.
+# <b>Bitcoin City (BTC City)</b> is a fake utopian project based on it's name - BTC (Bitcoin) with an existing BTC City visuals.

+{{ spacer }} {{ spacer }}

+# <b>THE CONCEPT</b>

-<i>"The basic idea behind this concept of a city is that its whole economy runs on Bitcoin.
+<i>The basic idea behind this concept of a city is that its whole economy runs on Bitcoin.
 Paying taxes happens automatically and functions somehow like paying fees to a payment service – only in this case the “fees” go directly to the city’s operational capital.
 Citizens then decide where they’d like to invest their tax money through the process of participative budgeting.
 70% of their operational capital is spent on building schools and developing their own departments of science, philosophy, health, technology and art.

 In this direct democracy all citizens act as politicians changing their local environment with active involvement in decision making and high levels of participation in online voting.

 Basic citizen income is provided daily to ensure the people’s basic needs but citizens are already considering creating their own cryptocoin due to Bitcoin’s extreme volatility.
-The new coin would be equally distributed to all BTC citizens, so that in theory everybody would have the same starting position."</i>
+The new coin would be equally distributed to all BTC citizens, so that in theory everybody would have the same starting position.</i>

-Read more in the Guadrain article below

 {{ spacer }} {{ spacer }} {{ spacer }}

-# <b>TIMELINE</b>
+# <b>THE CAMPAIGN</b>

-{{ spacer }} {{ spacer }}

-# <b>How I created Bitcoin City</b>
 # __

 # Viral fake news